muhammadtalha-quant/nucleus/README.md

 > [!NOTE]
 > For full documentation of the project, please visit the [**Nucleus Wiki.**](https://github.com/muhammadtalha-quant/nucleus/wiki/)

-Nucleus Architecture is a lightweight, abstraction-free and easy to debug configuration architecture inspired by the dendritic pattern for maintaining NixOS systems using some of the best practices encouraged by the ecosystem.
+Nucleus is a lightweight, abstraction-free and easy to debug configuration architecture inspired by the dendritic pattern for maintaining NixOS systems using some of the best practices encouraged by the ecosystem.
 Nucleus is designed for NixOS users that are overwhelmed by tons of different